-In the event of an active employee's death, a death benefit would be paid to his/her Estate.
+In the event of an active employee's death, there are certain benefits that may be applicable to surviving family members.

-To be eligible, an employee is required to have a minimum of two years of full time service.
-Payment is calculated as follows:
+To be eligible for continued medical and dental coverage for a spouse, registered domestic partner, and dependent children, an employee is required to have completed a minimum of two years of full time service.

 An employee's surviving spouse/domestic partner and/or dependent children, to the age of 26, can continue to participate through the University's group plan, at their own expense.
 Our third party administrator, PayFlex, will bill the participant directly.